MCT Oil vs Coconut Oil

 MCT products are typically purified coconut oil extractions.
 They comprise a higher concentration of MCTs (e.g., C8 and C10) than coconut oil.
 As a result, this concentrated form of fats acts as a very efficient source of energy, making MCT oil a staple of the Keto diet.

 The MCTs typically found in MCT oil skip your body’s normal fat digestion process, heading directly to the liver, where they’re metabolized by the body and turned into energy.
-As a result, MCTs increase your fat-burning abilities and your energy levels, which is why these fats are a favorite of Keto diet followers.
+As a result, MCTs increase your fat-burning abilities and your energy levels, which is why they’re important to Keto diet followers.

 And that’s not all: MCT oil has a very unique taste, making it a welcome addition to your favorite smoothies, soups, sauces, and even baked goods.
-Additionally, people love adding MCT oil to tea and coffee to help you stop cravings and facilitate fat loss!
+Additionally, people love adding MCT oil to tea and coffee to help them feel full!